 Good cooperation with our stakeholders is important to us, and we take all complaints seriously.
-All complaints from 2019 have been answered and we have initiated measures where this has been possible.
-Only one complaint is still outstanding to be resolved in full.
+All complaints from 2020 have been answered and we have initiated measures where this has been possible.
+The major parts of the complaints are from neighbors of our aquaculture businesses and related to noise.